ahuacate/pve-host/README.md

 ### 1.1.3.
 PVE OS Install - Primary Host - 1x SSD OS

-No ZFS File Server (NAS) or cache setup in this build.
+No PVE NAS or cache setup in this build.

 PVE OS is installed in a ZFS Raid0 configuration.